Friday, 9 May 2025

 Another argument is the presumption that abiogenesis is something that is scientific, as though asking science people their opinions about alien life has some sort of special veracity that makes their beliefs more accurate because they are scientists.

 This doesn't work because basically it is ad-verecundiam (an appeal to authority).
-In fact nobody on earth is an expert in how life came to be since technically it is a total mystery, so if a scientists has an unhealthy snack like you do, the snack does not become healthy just because he is a scientist and has an opinion that it is healthy.
+In fact nobody on earth is an expert in how life came to be since technically it is a total mystery, so if a scientist has an unhealthy snack like you do, the snack does not become healthy just because he is a scientist and has an opinion that it is healthy.

-Methodological naturalism in fact is only valid with operational science but with historical theories there is no way to test if it applies.
 The truth is that the scientific community simply believe by faith that everything came to be by natural magic.
 Truly looking into these things and picking them apart reveals there really isn't anything in them.
 If anything the only way they have proven you get complex molecules is by having chemists deliberately string polymers together such as with synthetics like nylon. (polymerisation).
 If you compare that to attempts to create life naturally, there is NOTHING for abiogenesis.

 Thursday, 2 January 2025